 You can't talk about live music venues without mentioning the growing number that are popping up due to the growth of the craft beer industry.
 It is no secret that breweries like to host live music and Quest Brewing Company is a shining example of that.
 They have an outside stage with plenty of green space for large outdoor shows, a small stage in the tasting room for more intimate performances, and they will often split the difference by setting up in the brew house itself.
 They host live music every Friday inside year round and their Thursday Night Concert Series brings in talent from across the Southeast all Spring and Summer long.
 Special events and festivals are all regular occurrences meaning you can always get a side of craft beer with your next live show.

-Recommended for Live Music because: Quest takes their live music calendar as seriously as their beer.
+Recommended for Live Music because: As strong a commitment to live music as their beer.